baidiwang/book-library/README.md

 # Book Library App

-The application is built with React for the frontend, MUI for styling, Node.js for the backend, and Jest for for both frontend and backend unit tests.
+The application is built with React for the frontend, MUI for styling, Node.js for the backend, and Jest for both frontend and backend unit tests.
 Zustand is used for simple state management.
 Swiper is also utilized for a dynamic swiping effect on the book list.
 The responsive design is also implemented for mobile view.

 ## Figma Design